dahliamalkhi/dahliamalkhi.github.io/_posts/2018-03-13-bft-lens-casper.md

 # Epilogue

 When we began our exploration of new-wave BFT protocols like Tendermint and Casper, they appeared quite different from traditional BFT protocols like DLS and PBFT.
-I hope that Hot-Stuff provided a useful algorithmic framework to discuss both worlds.
+I hope that HotStuff provided a useful algorithmic framework to discuss both worlds.

 ----------